Zymbit-Docs/docs/content/_index.md

 #### Other significant enhancements in Bootware® 1.1:

 **Issue #142** - FIXED.
 OS updates that change boot.scr can prevent future boot.
 Affects Ubuntu.
-Although the PI version of Ubuntu does not use U-Boot, Ubuntu's dpkg kernel update re-writes the file /boot/firmware/boot.scr. boot.scr was used by Bootware 1.0, and a re-write of the file could leave the system unable to boot.
+Although the PI version of Ubuntu does not use U-Boot, Ubuntu's dpkg kernel update re-writes the file /boot/firmware/boot.scr. boot.scr was used by Bootware® 1.0, and a re-write of the file could leave the system unable to boot.
 Bootware® 1.1 no longer relies on the file.

 **Enhancement** - The common data partition is now encrypted and the LUKS key is locked by the Zymbit HSM.